 Electronic Titles vs. Paper Titles

-- Same title documents required to apply.
+- Require the same title documents to apply.

-- Same legal significance.
+- Hold the same legal significance.

 When the lien is satisfied, a lien satisfaction notification will be sent to DMV and the title will either be automatically issued to the registered owner of the vehicle, or to a new lienholder if one is being added.
 A lien is perfected when the registration/titling documents are submitted to DMV and processed.
 DMV then sends an electronic notification to the lienholder.
 ELT service providers do not send electronic records to DMV for lien perfection.

-Perhaps the most useful benefit to lienholders is electronic notification when liens are perfected.
 Lienholders will no longer need to wait for a paper title in the mail to verify their liens are perfected.
 Instead, they’ll receive electronic notification the next business day, with owner and vehicle information included.
 Other benefits to lienholders include:

 - Fraud prevention and reduction.